advertisement

 In Mulready v. the Pharmaceutical Care Management Association, the case in question, an Oklahoma pharmacy benefit managers law is currently being challenged.
 This month, the Supreme Court invited the solicitor general to “file a brief in this case expressing the views of the United States.”
 The ADA filed an amicus brief supporting a state request that the Supreme Court review the appellate court’s decision.

 As the federal government’s chief lawyer before the Supreme Court, the solicitor general almost always files a brief when invited to do so.
 This request indicates the high court is interested in the case, which potentially could alter the way states regulate pharmacy benefit managers.
-The solicitor general was likely asked to weight in since the case involves a federal statute: The Employee Retirement Income Security Act of 1974, a bill originally created to set standards for many private retirement and health plans, including self-funded dental plans.
+The solicitor general was likely asked to weigh in since the case involves a federal statute: The Employee Retirement Income Security Act of 1974, a bill originally created to set standards for many private retirement and health plans, including self-funded dental plans.

 In 2019, the Pharmaceutical Care Management Association, a trade association representing pharmacy benefit managers, sued Oklahoma Insurance Commissioner Glen Mulready in an effort to invalidate the state’s Patient’s Right to Pharmacy Choice Act.
 Pharmacy benefit managers manage prescription drug benefits for health insurance plans by negotiating prices with drug manufacturers and contracting with pharmacies.
 The organization alleged that ERISA preempted the act, but the district court ruled that ERISA did not.
 Later, the Tenth Circuit Court of Appeals reversed, holding that ERISA preempts four challenged provisions.